Nina Bernstein: Life

 Bernstein graduated from Harvard in 1970 with a B.A. in European history and literature.
 She worked for newspapers in Milwaukee and Iowa, then was a reporter for New York Newsday for 9 years, including time as a foreign correspondent in Berlin and Bosnia.
 She joined the Times in 1995.

 Bernstein was a Nieman fellow at Harvard in 1983–1984, and in 2002-2003 was a journalism fellow at the American Academy in Berlin.
 She is the author of The Lost Children of Wilder: The Epic Struggle to Change Foster Care (Pantheon, 2001), which won the Helen Bernstein Award for Excellence in Journalism given by the New York Public Library, and a 2002 PEN America First Nonfiction award.
 It was also a finalist for the National Book Award and the National Book Critics Award.
 She has contributed lead chapters to two academic books, Writing Immigration: Scholars and Journalists in Dialogue (University of California Press, 2011), and Challenging Immigration Detention: Academics, Activists and Policy-Makers (Edward Elgar Publishing 2017).
 She is also the author of a children's book of fiction, Magic by the Book (Farrar, Straus & Giroux, 2005).

-Bernstein is married to Columbia University professor Andreas Huyssen.
-They have two children.